 What Is a Certificate Program?

-Certificate programs are courses or vocational training provided by colleges or professional associations that last less than two years, and typically just six to nine months.
-They can prepare you for immediate placement in trade, technical, and vocational careers.
+Certificate programs are courses or vocational training provided by colleges or professional associations that last less than two years, and they often last less than one year.
+They can prepare you for work in trade, technical, and vocational careers.

-Trade schools prepare you for jobs such as welder, electrician, and cosmetologist.
-Vocational schools focus on in-demand jobs that can be trained in two years or less, such as working as a paralegal or a dental hygienist.
-Technical schools teach skills for one trade and typically involve an apprenticeship.
+Trade schools prepare you for jobs such as a welder, electrician, and cosmetologist.
+Vocational schools focus on in-demand jobs that can be trained for in two years or less, such as a paralegal or a dental assistant.
+Technical schools teach skills for one trade and typically involve hands-on, practical training.
 Programs include HVAC, auto repair, and some nursing certifications.

-“Certifications” are the outcome of certain certificate programs to prove successful mastery of the program.
-Exams are officiated by state or authorized organizations, and formal licenses, diplomas, or certificates are awarded on completion.
-Certificates can also be career training programs for bachelor’s degree holders to expand a student’s expertise without earning a degree.
-For instance, a marketing professional can enroll in a social media marketing course, a niche area of marketing, to broaden their skillset.
+Professional certifications are typically earned by passing an exam from a third-party professional group (and may need to be renewed).
+Licenses are awarded by government agencies and may require meeting certain requirements to work in a specific occupation.
+Certificates can also be career training programs for bachelor’s degree holders to expand their expertise without earning a degree.
+For instance, a marketing professional can enroll in a social media marketing course, a niche area of marketing, to broaden their skill set.

 Certificate Programs vs College Degrees